Houthi rebels' attack severely damages a Belize-flagged ship in key strait leading to the Red Sea

 “Military authorities report crew have abandoned the vessel,” the UKMTO said.
 “Vessel at anchor and all crew are safe.”

 Houthi Brig.
-Gen. Yahya Saree issued a statement claiming the attack, saying the vessel was “now at risk of potentially sinking.”
+Gen. Yahya Saree issued a statement claiming the attack, saying the vessel later sunk.

 “The ship suffered catastrophic damages and came to a complete halt,” Saree said.
 “During the operation, we made sure that the ship’s crew exited safely.”